nasuni-labs/nasuni-dashboards/README.md

     sudo vi /etc/telegraf/telegraf.conf
     ```

-    1. Update OUTPUTS section with the InfluxDB IP address & confirm the port.
+    a.
+Update OUTPUTS section with the InfluxDB IP address & confirm the port.
 You can use the search function in vi to jump to the appropriate section of the file.
 Type "/" followed by the string you want to search for, and then press Return.
 For example:

     ```shell
     /[outputs.influxdb]
     ```

-        a.
+        i.
 Found under: “[outputs.influxdb]” The following example assumes the default port and InfluxDB running on the same host as Telegraf.
         ```shell
            urls = ["http://127.0.0.1:8086"]
         ```

-    2. Update INPUTS agents value with the FQDN of all filers to be monitored.
+    b.
+Update INPUTS agents value with the FQDN of all filers to be monitored.

-        a.
+        i.
 Found under: “[inputs.snmp]”.
 For example (note the last entry does not need a trailing comma):
         ```shell
            agents = [
                 "Edge1.yourdomain.com",